cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 **Advanced security controls**, such as SELinux, AppArmor, or seccomp may be mandated by cluster policy.
-Open source operators are unlikely to have configurations for these Linux security modules, but if your organization is familiar with one of these control systems, writing the appropriate security configuration for the operator should not require significant overhead.
+Open source operators are unlikely to have configurations for these Linux security modules, but if an organization is familiar with one of these control systems, writing the appropriate security configuration for the operator should not require significant overhead.

 **Operator configuration**: Ideally a project will be “secure by default” to increase the likelihood of a secure operator or application deployment.
-Insecure defaults require manual configuration to secure your environment.
+Insecure defaults require manual configuration to secure the environment.
 While it may seem like unnecessary work to learn configuration  parameters of a new operator, it is usually preferable manually adjusting the configuration and/or source code of an operator itself to reach the needed level of security.